There's no place like alone for the holidays...

 Do you have bucket list locations you want to get an assignment at?
 A new skill you want to learn?
 Spend some time planning out your travel life in the new year.
 Check with your recruiter to see if you have the skill set and opportunity to start checking some of those places off your travel bucket list.

 Being alone for the holidays comes with unexpected opportunities.
 Make the most of your home-away-from-home holiday season.
+'Tis the season for caring, but when you're miles apart from family and friends, it can be difficult to feel close.
+There are ways to reach out and spark joy in their hearts and yours.
 Thanks to all our medical travelers who keep their holiday spirits high when they're working away from home during the holidays.